-By having your event endorsed, you will be able to clearly demonstrate your commitment to DEI and offer assurances to your attendees that your event is a safe and inclusive environment.
+Many countries have clear disability anti-discrimination laws.
+By having your event endorsed, you will clearly demonstrate your commitment to DEI and offer assurances to your attendees that your event is a safe and inclusive environment.
 You will be provided with a logo that can be used in your marketing and communications and a link that attendees can follow to understand what each level of endorsement means.